Adamski: Career

 Adamski toured many clubs with his portable keyboard set up, playing long sets, with an MC, Daddy Chester, and later with Seal.
 In front of his keyboard was a UK car number plate with the word ADAMSKI on it.
 Early versions of future singles "Killer" and "Future Love Paradise" were played on some of the Seal dates.

-The album, Adamski's Thing, was issued in late 1998, on Trevor Horn's ZTT Records label, recorded at Adrian Sherwood's On-U Sound studios.
-The style followed the trend started with his 1992 album Naughty, with guitars, strings, raw vocals and introspective lyrics, but maintaining a rhythmic dance sensibility.
-Adamski's Thing spawned two singles, "Intravenous Venus" and "One of the People" (a record featuring dance vocalist Gerideau, that got to No. 56 in the UK Singles Chart).
+The album, Adamski's Thing, was issued in late 1998, on Trevor Horn's ZTT Records label, Adamski's Thing included tracks, "Intravenous Venus" and "Existential Boredom".

 Throughout the late 1990s, Tinley shifted focus to his DJ career.
 He soon adopted a new moniker, Adam Sky, touring Europe, and making the odd UK appearance such as playing at the electroclash night Nag Nag Nag in London in 2002 – run by his old friend Jonny Slut.
 As a producer, his songs at that time also included a collaboration with musician Danny Williams.
 In 2007, he released a remake of The Pop Group's 1979 single "We Are All Prostitutes" with Mark Stewart, which appeared on a number of compilations.
-His single "ApeX" was released on Kitsuné Music in 2006.
+His single "Ape-X" was released on Kitsuné Musique in 2006.
 In 2009, he began to release more material on Shir Khan's record label.

-In 2009, he found his way back to the UK to start his Futurewaltz project, working in the 3/4 time signature.
+Adamski's futurewaltz project, saw him release album Revolt, as reported in 2014 and 2015.

-In 2020, Adamski released Free to Kill Again, featuring 10 new interpretations of "Killer" with guest features by Boy George, Nina Hagen, Adrian Sherwood, Mykki Blanco, Hannah Hu and others.
+In 2020, Adamski released Free to Kill Again, featuring 10 new interpretations of "Killer" with guest features by Boy George, Nina Hagen, Adrian Sherwood and Mykki Blanco.
 In 2022, Adamski released "Black Butterfly", featuring Robert Owens.
-The track is a tribute to Mina Smallman's daughters Nicole and Bibaa, with all proceeds donated to the charity Million Women Rise.
-In October 2022, Adamski released "Black Star Acid" on Boys Noize Records.
+He also released "Black Star Acid" on Boys Noize Records.